reactjs/react.dev/content/docs/concurrent-mode-reference.md

 This is commonly used to keep the interface responsive when you have something that renders immediately based on user input and something that needs to wait for a data fetch.

-A good example of this is a text input.
+A good example of this is text input.

 ```js
 function App() {